 - No need to do anything fancy, simply tie your bread bag back up properly and place it in your freezer.

 - When it comes time to bring out your frozen bread, thaw it directly on your counter.

 - Your loaf will start to reabsorb any water that has collected inside the bag, bringing it back to its original state.

 DO: Store in a Drawer

-There is a reason bread boxes exist or custom cupboards that hold your sliced bread perfectly, and that’s because your drawer is the best place to store your bread.
+There is a reason bread boxes exist!
+These special compartments are the best place to store your bread.
 If you know it will be eaten up the week you purchased it, a dry, cool place is perfect to maintain that quality freshness you are looking for in Backerhaus Bread.

 DON’T: Store on top of the Fridge

 It seems to be a classic mistake.
 You come home from your grocery trip, and find yourself putting the same items on top of the fridge; bread, and cereal.
 Keeping your fresh loaf on top of the fridge will add more moisture to your bread, making it go mouldy quickly!
 So where should you store it?
 Keep reading to find out.

 DON’T: Store in the Fridge

 This one is tricky, as lots of people tend to keep their sandwich bread in the fridge.
 Storing your bread in the fridge is the fastest way to make it go stale.
 That once soft, delicate, and hearty bread, is now stale and hard.
 However, if you happen to keep it in the fridge, it may take away that soft texture it once had, but using cold bread is perfectly fine for toasting.